Potato and Carrot Croquettes For Baby Led Weaning

 Benefits Of Potatoes For BLW

-Potatoes, make an excellent addition to a baby-led weaning diet.
+Potato recipes for babies make an excellent addition to a baby-led weaning diet.
 Packed with essential nutrients, potatoes are soft and easy to prepare, making them an ideal first food for little ones.
 Whether roasted, mashed, or steamed, potatoes offer a delightful texture that encourages self-feeding and helps develop fine motor skills.

 They are also a great source of dietary fibre, vitamin C, and potassium, promoting healthy digestion and boosting immune function.
 With their mild flavour and gentle texture, potatoes provide a perfect canvas for introducing new flavours and textures to your baby's growing palate.